top of page

 Rose Garden improvements

 The Residents Association has launched a major project to renovate the Rose Garden (at the top of Princes Gardens) as a beautiful, welcoming and biodiverse community space.
+Read on to find out more, share your thoughts by emailing rosegarden@hhgera.com, or contribute via our crowdfunding platform by clicking here.

 The Rose Garden is at the top of Princes Gardens.
 It is owned by the Estate houses and managed by the Residents Association.
 The residents did a huge amount of work in the 1970s to clear it and planted the rose beds that have given pleasure ever since.
 But the garden is tired and under-used.
-As the Estate centenary approaches, it's time to rethink and get it ready for the next 100 years.
+As the Estate centenary approaches, it's time to revitalise it and get it ready for the next 100 years.

 © Copyright Hanger Hill Garden Estate 2020